-The first bridge at this site also was the victim of flooding.
-Designed by Lewis Wernwag, a world-famous bridge-building pioneer of his age, the original crossing was “carried away and damaged” by flooding on January 8, 1841.
+The first bridge at this site was designed by Lewis Wernwag, a pioneering American bridge-building pioneer of his age.
 Wernwag’s bridge was completed on September 12, 1814 – slightly more than eight years after the opening of the first bridge across the Delaware River between Trenton and Morrisville, Pa. on January 30, 1806.
+The bridge was owned by the New Hope Delaware Bridge Company, which operated it as a tolled crossing.

-The current steel-truss bridge has its own unique history, having undergone remodeling over the years.
-Its No. 2 Span suffered considerable damage during the flood of August 19, 1955, forcing its closure to all but emergency vehicles on August 20.
+The bridge sustained considerable damage during the historic river flood of August 19, 1955, forcing its closure to all but emergency vehicles on August 20.
 The bridge was repaired within five weeks and reopened to traffic on September 22, 1955.
+The alignment of the second span on the Pennsylvania side remains affected to this day.

 The bridge has several unique characteristics.